Iga ware: History

 Iga ware's origins are believed to date to the second half of the 7th century and 8th century CE.
 The area has long produced a clay known for its high resistance to fire.
 In the early phase it did not differ from nearby Shigaraki ware.

 The kilns are thought to have been established during the Keichō era (1596–1615) under the rule of Lords Tsutsui Sadatsugu (1562–1615) and later Tōdō Takatora (1556–1630) and Tōdō Takatsugu (1602–1676) of Iga Province.
 The most well-known kilns were at Makiyama and Marubashira, in the Ayama district of Iga city.

 Historically, in a Japanese tea ceremony room, vases used to be made out of cut bamboo in order to match the ambiance of the room.
 Precious vases were offered as gifts to feudal daimyō lords.
 Starting in the late 16th century Momoyama period, Iga ware water vases with characteristic "ear" lugs appeared.
 The ear lugs added prestige to a vessel and thus became the popular norm.
 Since then the ears have become a mark of not only Iga flower vessels but also mizusashi water jars.
-They were used as Japanese tea utensils under master Sen no Rikkyu and others.
+They were used as Japanese tea utensils under master Sen no Rikyu and others.
 Old Iga ware, which is known as Ko-Iga, generally reflects wabi-sabi aesthetics with a rustic appearance and purposefully deformed shapes, given extra character by the addition of "ear" lugs (katamimi) and intentional gouges and dents (herame).
 Many pieces are finished with the classic, glass-like bidoro glaze formed by ash.
 A number of pieces from this period have been registered by the government.
 The mizusashi called "Broken Pouch" (破袋, yabure-bukuro) has been registered as an Important Cultural Property.

 Kishimoto Kennin (b.
 1934) is an artist who makes Oribe and Shino ware; it is, however, his Iga ware that is considered some of his most outstanding work.
 Tanimoto Kei (谷本景) (b.
 1948) and Tanimoto Yoh (谷本洋) (b.
 1958) are traditional artists who specialise in Iga ware water jars and vases.
 Other artists are Fujioka Shuhei (藤岡周平) (b.
 1947) who studied in the 1970s under master potter Tanimoto Mitsuo, Takemura Osamu, and Hasu Yoshitaka (蓮善隆) (b.
 1949).
 Furutani Michio (古谷道生) (1946-2000) was an artist who made works not only in Iga but also Shigaraki ware, which has similarities.
 He was succeeded by his son Furutani Kazuya (古谷様和也) (b.
 1976).

 Modern Iga ware is known for earthen pots with a distinctive shape used in kitchens and households.
 One of the known kilns is the Iga Mono kiln, which has been in operation since the Edo period.
 Also well-known is the Doraku kiln (土楽窯, Doraku-gama) in Marubashira, which has been in operation since seven generations and specialises in the production of donabe pots.
 One of the artists who works at Doraku is Fukumori Masatake (福森雅武).